 Drawbacks You Need to Be Aware of

-An 18-gauge nailer doesn’t have stability nor the strength that many woodworkers desire in their work.
-This means they do not provide much holding power as well as stability when compared to a 16-gauge brad nailer.
+An 18-gauge nailer doesn’t have the stability nor the strength that many woodworkers desire in their work.
+This means they do not provide much holding power as well as stability when compared to a 16-gauge finish nailer.